Ashutosh-Tiwari-23/practiceGit/README.md

 # change of branch : git checkout branchName

 # Merging the branch with mnain/master branch : after commit on dev A branch, do checkout to the main branch.
 Then : git merge dev A , this will merge dev A with the main branch

+# Delete the branch : git branch -d devA

+### Most important : Resolving conflicts

+# do git pull first then resolve the conflict

+# git log : check the history of the commits